catppuccin/vscode/README.md

 > **Note**\
 > It is recommended to change `window.titleBarStyle` to `custom` in your JSON user settings.

+**Using the JSON theme only**

+You can find the compiled theme JSON files (with default settings as documented below) on the [compiled branch](https://github.com/catppuccin/vscode/tree/compiled).

 ## Customization

 Catppuccin for VSCode can be customized to your liking.
 If you like the Catppuccin colours, but feel that they are a bit too bright for working at night, customization got you covered!